4.1 Documenting unit measures will help direct your use of resources

 3. Compare those numbers to an online generic listing of costs and revenue for your industry.

-4. Recompute worst- and best-case scenario costs and revenue.
+4. Recalculate best- and worst-case scenario costs and revenue.

 4.4 Using helpers to determine “how to” best perform work tasks